wmelvin/fewtilities/README.md

 ```
 usage: copydif.py [-h] [--log-file LOG_FILE] source_spec target_dir

-Copy only files that have different sizes or modification times or are not
+Copy only files that have different sizes or modification times, or are not
 present in the target directory.
 This will overwrite a newer file in the
 target directory with an older file from the source directory (rollback).